pmueller/gimme_tix/README.md

 I wanted to try building a realtime webapp with [Phoenix](https://phoenixframework.org/), so I decided to build a super MVP version of a system that can be used to queue people who want to buy tickets online for an event.

+You can see it running in production here: [https://gimmetix.herokuapp.com](https://gimmetix.herokuapp.com)

+#### Note: Don't try to use this for anything real.
+It has a button that lets people skip in line because there is no time limit on the person at the front of the line

 ### What it does
 - When a user clicks the link for an event they are placed into the event's queue
 - The user has a position in line, and the first person in line has an offer to buy tickets